SaliElloh/dijkstra-s-algorithm/README.md

 # dijkstra-s-algorithm
-In this project,  Dijiktra’s algorithm is used to find the shortest path between two vertices in a G set.
-The code was run three times with three different source vertices and destination vertices to display the results.
+This project utilized Dijkstra's algorithm to determine the shortest path between two vertices in a G set.
+A function was developed to identify the path with the lowest cost from the source node to the destination node, and sub costs were labeled along with the total path cost.
+To demonstrate the results, the code was executed three times with different source and destination vertices.

 For more information about me, please visit my LinkedIn: